MrShoenel/rank-model/readme.md

 we are currently testing using a linear model.
 However, we also introduce non-linearity to allow the model to be fit to more difficult problems.
-For CDF and PPF, we currently support the Gaussian Kernel, an empirical Kernel, and a smoothed version thereof.
-It is conceivable, for example, to implement distribution fitting in the future.
+For CDF and PPF, we currently support the Gaussian Kernel, an empirical Kernel, and a smoothed version thereof. ~~It is conceivable, for example, to implement distribution fitting in the future.~~ The fitting of some distributions was implemented now.
+Also, using a KDE-based CDF and smooth PPF-approximation thereof are now available.

 Currently, the model looks like this: